jeanwsr/mokit-doc-mdbook/README.md

 ## Usage for developers

-For linux (including WSL), the executable of mdbook and mdbook-toc is included in this repo, so we can do
+Install `mdbook` and `mdbook-admonish` first.
+You can use `cargo install mdbook mdbook-admonish` or go to the [mdbook release](https://github.com/rust-lang/mdBook/releases) and [mdbook-admonish release]() to download the executables.
+Then,
 ```
-tar xzvf mdbook-toc*.tar.gz
-tar xzvf mdbook-v*.tar.gz
 # modify md in src
-./mdbook build
+mdbook build
-./mdbook serve
+mdbook serve
 # open your browser to visit http://localhost:3000
 ```

-If using Windows, please go to the [mdbook release](https://github.com/rust-lang/mdBook/releases) and [mdbook-toc release](https://github.com/badboy/mdbook-toc/releases) to download the executables for Windows platform.

 ## Offline browsing